 Shock is caused by three major categories of problems: cardiogenic (meaning problems associated with the heart’s functioning); hypovolemic (meaning that the total volume of blood available to circulate is low); and septic shock (caused by overwhelming infection, usually by bacteria).

-Homeopathic Medicines & Treatment for Shock During & After Surgery, Post operative Shock, Surgical Shock
+Homeopathic Remedies & Homeopathy Treatment for Shock During & After Surgery, Post operative Shock, Surgical Shock

 pictures a typical case of surgical shock, the sudden prostration, a sudden change coming over the patient.
 Cold sweat, body cold, especially extremities, pallor, features distorted, relaxation complete; also some tetanic spasms.
 The breathing is shallow, almost imperceptible, yet there is a physical restlessness.
 It is a remedy employed by our best surgeons.
 Dr. Mitchell, of Chicago, said of it that it stimulates the heart quite as promptly as a hypodermic of strychnia.
 It must not be given too low; it is dangerous to use it in these conditions lower than the 3X.